sheryew/tp/docs/UserGuide.md

 - `edit 1 p/23423423 e/barry@example.com` Edits the phone number and email address of the 1st person to be `23423423` and `barry@example.com` respectively.

-### Locating persons by name: `find`
+### Finding employees by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds employees whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`